 Defective or Challenged Ballots.
-If the voter shall mark more names than there are persons to be elected to any office, or if for any reason it is impassible to tell the voter's choice for any office to be filled, the ballot shall not be counted, for such office.
+If the voter shall mark more names than there are persons to be elected to any office, or if for any reason it is impossible to tell the voter's choice for any office to be filled, the ballot shall not be counted, for such office.
 No ballot without the official number thereon shall be permitted to be deposited in the ballot box, and none but ballots complying with the provisions of this chapter shall be counted.
-Ballots not counted shall be marked "Defective" on the back thereof, and signed by the judges, stating why the ballot was not counted, and all defective ballots shall be enclosed in an envelope and so marked as to distinguish the contents.
-All ballots not voted, and all ballots spoiled by voters shall be returned by the judges of election to the City Clerk, and receipt taken therefor and same shall be kept for six months; and Clerk shall keep a record of the number of ballots delivered at the various polling places, the names of persons to whom delivered, the time when delivered, and he shall also enter upon such record the number and character of the ballots returned, with the time when, and by whom returned.
+Ballots not counted shall be marked "Defective" on the back thereof, and to which objection has been made shall be marked "Objected to" on the back thereof, and signed by the judges, stating why the ballot was not counted, and all defective ballots shall be enclosed in an envelope and so marked as to distinguish the contents.
+All ballots not voted, and all ballots spoiled by voters shall be returned by the judges of election to the City Clerk, and receipt taken therefor and same shall be kept for six months; such Clerk shall keep a record of the number of ballots delivered at the various polling places, the names of persons to whom delivered, the time when delivered, and he shall also enter upon such record the number and character of the ballots returned, with the time when, and by whom returned.